UrQuan1/scummvm/README.md

 ## 9.0) Screenshots (SDL backend only)

-On systems using the SDL backend (for example Windows, Mac or Linux) you can use alt+s to take snapshots (see section 5.4 - Hotkeys).
+On systems using the SDL backend (for example Windows, Mac or Linux) you can use Print Screen (Cmd-Shift-3 on Mac) to take snapshots (see section 5.4 - Hotkeys).

 You can specify the directory in which you want the screenshots to be created in the config file.
 To do so add a screenshotpath value under